Comprehensive Breaststroke Racing Camp

 - KICK: You will become a stronger and faster kicker through learning about both the technique and timing of each kick.

-- BREATH: All swimmers know to keep one goggle in and one goggle out of the water when they take a breath, but do they know when and how long to breathe?
-Glenn will show you how to make each breath more efficient for faster freestyle racing no matter what distance.
+- BREATH: All swimmers know to keep one goggle in and one goggle out of the water when they take a breath, but the length and timing are also important!
+Glenn and Bryar will show you how to make each breath more efficient for faster freestyle racing no matter what distance.

-Swimmers and parents are invited to ask Glenn questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Glenn and Bryar questions during a Q&A session.
+Gain insight into their training regimen, diet and nutrition, and recovery tactics.

-Observe Glenn swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Glenn and Bryar swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best breaststrokers in the world!
+Swimmers will get to practice what they've learned by taking their stroke to top speed with two of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.

-Take a photo with Glenn, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Glenn and Bryar, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!